Hameed Al Husseinie College: Marhoom M. C. Siddi Lebbe

 Born in Kandy to a family where intellectual and religious pursuits were encouraged, he was determined to follow his father M. L. Siddi Lebbe's footsteps.
 His father was one of the 1st Ceylonese proctors, and was the Head Moorman of the district in 1833.
 Siddi Lebbe became a proctor in 1862 at the age of 24.
 He practiced in the District Court of Kandy as well as the Supreme Court.
 He was a member of the Kandy Municipal Council representing Ward No. 4 for eight years.
 He also acted as Municipal Magistrate for four years.

 Siddi Lebbe felt that the Muslims should be aroused to realize their sorry state in education.
 They were educationally backward, economically stagnant, culturally isolated, religiously obscurantist, intellectually sterile and politically insignificant.
-This he sought to achieve through the Arabic-Tamil weekly, he founded to which he gave the name 'Muslim Naisen'.
+This he sought to achieve through the Arabic-Tamil weekly, he founded to which he gave the name 'Muslim Nesan'.
 To uplift the educational needs of the Muslim community, he along with his companions initiated many schools in the island.

 Although he was a rich man, at the time of his death, he had either sold or mortgaged the major part of his properties in order to finance these schools.
-He also started the First Muslim Girl's School in Kandy where his sister was the Head Teacher.
+He also started the First Muslim Girls' School in Kandy where his sister was the Head Teacher.

 He died on 5 February 1898, the entire Muslim population has paid homage to the inspiring life and work of Marhoom Sidde Lebbe as one of the greatest sons of mother Lanka.
 It is due to these factors, the Government included the name of Marhoom Sidde Lebbe in the list of National Heroes.
 In addition, Rs.
 1 Stamp was issued on 11 June 1977.